How to Update, Change Parameters, and Delete GenU

 The SageMaker Studio AI screen opens, so press Skip.

 Open Code Editor and press Open.
-If it was stopped, start it first and then press Open.
+If it was stopped, start it first, then press Open.

 The SageMaker Code Editor screen is now open.
 Press New Terminal.

 Execute the following command in the terminal to clone the latest GenU source code.
-By cloning the latest source code, GenU version upgrades are possible.
-For second and subsequent version upgrades where git clone has already been done, please refer to these steps.
+Cloning the latest source code enables GenU version updates.
+For second and subsequent version updates where you've already done git clone, please refer to these steps.

 git clone https://github.com/aws-samples/generative-ai-use-cases.git

 Here's an image showing where to execute commands.
-As explained in the following image, the Terminal is displayed at the bottom of the screen, so execute commands here.
+As explained in the image below, the Terminal is displayed at the bottom of the screen, so execute commands here.

 Open the cloned folder.